dmarx/obsidian_vault/Triangle Inequality.md

 ---

 The Triangle Inequality is a fundamental principle in mathematics, particularly within the study of metric spaces and [[geometry]].
 It provides a crucial constraint on the concept of distance, ensuring that the[[Geodesics| direct path]] between two points is always the shortest.
-The inequality is essential for understanding the structure of [[spaces]] and has profound implications in various branches of mathematics, including [[algebra]], [[analysis]], and [[topology]].
+The inequality is essential for understanding the structure of [[Mathematical Spaces|spaces]] and has profound implications in various branches of mathematics, including [[algebra]], [[analysis]], and [[topology]].

 ### Formal Definition